Z111 Factory: History

-An improved version of the K-54 pistol (Note: The K-54 is a clone of the Tokarev TT-33 made in Vietnam.) is locally produced under the name of "K14-VN".
+An improved version of the K-54 pistol (Note: The K-54 is a version of the TT-33 used by North Vietnam.) is locally produced under the name of "K14-VN".
 They are upgraded with an increased capacity of 13 rounds, and a wider grip to incorporate a double stack magazine.
 Research and development started in 2001.
 The K14-VN began to see service with PAVN forces on May 10, 2014.

 In 2015, the Z111 Factory announced that they would produce the new STL-1A rifle.
 This would mainly be done through converting and upgrading the old AKMs under the new name, but they would also produce entirely new STL-1A rifles.
 The updated rifle included new polymer handguards, a folding buttstock, a new ergonomic pistol grip, and an updated muzzle brake similar to those found on the AK-74.
 A notable change was that it also allowed the use of M203 grenade launchers that are also being produced in Vietnam, replacing the GP-25/GP-34 grenade launchers on the original AKMs.
 The rifle, however, still uses the dovetail side-mount for attaching sights.
 Overall, the rifle highly resembles an AK-103.
 In January 2018, the OSV-96 was reported to be made under license in Vietnam.

 In 2019, the factory revealed the new STV rifles based on Galil ACE, the STV-215 and the STV-380.
 Both of them were designated to be the new standard-issue rifles for the Vietnam People's Army.
 Component of IWI Jericho 941 pistols were also reported being manufactured, most likely for a production contract between the factory and IWI.In 2020, the factory revealed two more variants of the STV rifles, called the STV-410 and the STV-416.

 These variants are proposed and introduced as technology demonstrators and for commercial purposes.

 In recent years, the factory has invested heavily in weapons and equipment to support the production of various types of infantry firearms.
 Advanced manufacturing techniques such as barrel cold forging and CNC machining have been introduced.
 In addition, the factory has also replicated firearms currently in use by the military and has heavily modified those designs to better meet the operational requirements of the armed forces.